SoftwareEngineeringToolDemos/ICSE-2013-DRC/build-vm/vm-contents/Readme.txt

 INSTRUCTIONS
 ============

+__Note:__ When Eclipse starts for the first time, the default screen is going to be the _Welcome_ screen.
+Click on the _Workbench_ icon to proceed.

 [Step 1 (optional)] Start Eclipse
 - Double click the Eclipse icon on the desktop OR
 - Navigate to /home/vagrant/work/eclipse/, and open the application 'eclipse' from there